Mathematics, Education and Leadership

 students into a deep exploration of the mathematics they are

 learning.
-All participants will take
+All participants take

 MAT631 Geometry